Assembling the VEX V5 Workcell is a fun and educational activity.

 The V5 Robot Brain and V5 Robot Battery serve as the controller and the power source for the V5 Workcell.

 The V5 Robot Brain and the V5 Robot Battery are introduced in Lab 1: Industrial Robotics.
-There are a wealth of V5 Robot Brain articles and V5 Robot Battery articles provided on the VEX Robotics Knowledge Base to provide more information on the devices and their functionality.
+There are a wealth of V5 Robot Brain articles and V5 Robot Battery articles provided on the VEX Library to provide more information on the devices and their functionality.